 CLASS PARTICIPATION: Twenty points will be reserved for the instructor to assign based on the level of participation in the class.
-Participation points will be given the more active and prepared students are for the in-class group assignments, for involvement on theory lecture or quiz review days, or for coming to office hours seeking help.
-Showing up late to class on group assignment days or "free-riding" on the work of others during group assignments will decrease this score.
+Participation points will be given the more active and prepared students are for the in-class group assignments or for involvement on theory lecture or quiz review days.
+Showing up late to class on group assignment days will also decrease this score.
+Specifically, I'll be looking for students "free-riding" on the work of others during group assignments.
 If you come prepared each day, these points will be easy to receive.
 If you consistently are unprepared and come late, very few will be given.